Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

 To show the four-photon interference, we first build two identical individual interferometers between sources I and III, and II and IV.
-In Fig. A1, we show the interferometer between I and III.
-The scheme is almost the same as in Fig. 2b in the main text, except for the QWP in the Swap module, which is fixed at $0^{\circ}$ instead of $45^{\circ}$ so that i1 and i2 do not exchange their path.
+In Supplementary Fig. 1, we show the interferometer between I and III.
+The scheme is almost the same as in Fig. 2b, except for the QWP in the Swap module, which is fixed at $0^{\circ}$ instead of $45^{\circ}$ so that i1 and i2 do not exchange their path.

-To test the interference of sources I and III, we block the pump P2, fix the position of M2 ($\phi_p$), and perform coarse scan of the phases of down-converted photons ($\phi_i$, $\phi_{s1}$) until the interference fringe of two sources emerges.
-As shown in Fig. A2(a), the envelope indicates about 0.2-mm coherent length of the down-converted photons.
+To test the interference of sources I and III, we block the pump P2, fix the position of M2 ($\phi_p$), and perform a coarse scan of the phases of down-converted photons ($\phi_i$, $\phi_{s1}$) until the interference fringe of two sources emerges.
+As shown in Supplementary Fig. 2(a), the envelope indicates about 0.2-mm coherent length of the down-converted photons.
 Then we fix M3 ($\phi_{s1}$) at the place where the visibility of interference is maximum and finely tune the phase $\phi_i$ to obtain the interference pattern.
-The result is shown in Fig. A2(b).
+The result is shown in Supplementary Fig. 2(b).
 The visibility of two-photon coincidence is 95.5\%.
 For sources II and IV, we carry out the same operations.
-The result is shown in Fig. A2(c) with the visibility of 95.0\%.
+The result is shown in Supplementary Fig. 2(c) with a visibility of 95.0\%.
 The error bar is smaller than the data point and is not shown here.

 The high visibility of two-photon frustrated interference (FI) ensures the path identity, which is essential for observing the interference of four sources.
-We also observe single-photon FI with high visibilities, showing a high-level indistinguishability of the photons on the same path, as shown in Fig. A3(a), (b).
+We also observe single-photon FI with high visibilities, showing high-level indistinguishability of the photons on the same path, as shown in Supplementary Fig. 3(a), (b).